► Shock: Pug’s 3008 bestseller is also a looker

 I can’t believe I’m saying this about a mid-sized SUV but… hubba hubba.

-The previous 3008 wasn’t exactly a munter.
-The new model, however, is comfortably the best-looking SUV in its class.
+The 3008 is comfortably the best-looking SUV in its class.

 No, you can’t get away from its proportions, which are about as low and sleek as Johnny Vegas, but the details are gorgeous.
-Peugeot’s given it a new frameless grille, which extends right out to the vertical, sabre-toothed LED daytime running lights.
-These join up with new LED headlights, while the leading edge of the bonnet gains a ‘3008’ badge.
+Peugeot’s frameless grille extends right out to the vertical, sabre-toothed LED daytime running lights.
+These join up with LED headlights, while the leading edge of the bonnet has a ‘3008’ badge.

-Round the back, little has changed, but there are now LED light clusters which are smoked to artificially widen the rear end.
+Round the back, smoked LED light clusters work to artificially widen the rear end.
 The overall effect is fantastic, and the new 3008 looks both smart and expensive without being unnecessarily glitzy.
 Compared to something like a Nissan Qashqai or VW Tiguan?
 There’s no competition.

-Even the basic car comes with keyless start, dual-zone climate control and CarPlay and Android Auto, but you’ll need to step up to Allure to see the next big change – the addition of a 10-inch infotainment screen.
+Even the basic car comes with keyless start, dual-zone climate control and Apple CarPlay/Android Auto, but you’ll need to step up to Allure to see the next big change – the addition of a 10-inch infotainment screen.

 This is an upgrade over the previous car’s eight-inch screen in size but mainly in clarity – it’s now brighter, clearer and higher-resolution.
 The extra size hasn’t actually been put to much use, as Peugeot’s simply slapped always-on climate controls on either side of the interface.